General Gardening Tips

 Fish should have stopped feeding, or at least slowed way down.
 If they are still eating, make sure you are using a very low protein food.
 Stop feeding altogether when water temperatures drop below 50°F.

 If you have fish, make sure you have an air pump or some other de-icing going when freezing temperatures arrive.
-Never smash a hole in ice as it can hurt your fish.
+Never smash a hole in ice as the concussion can hurt your fish.

 Consider installing a water return line (a line that bypasses waterfalls but keeps water circulating through biofilters) if you will be away from your pond for long periods during the winter.